Learn how to enable SmartColor™ to improve the quality of your pictures automatically.

 If you need to ensure that some pictures are not processed using SmartColor, select Do NOT process file if and choose the field and content criteria that must be met.

 For example, pictures that have already been manually reproduced should be excluded from SmartColor processing to avoid changes to the picture's appearance.
 To prevent double processing of these pictures, you can add a metadata tag to a field used for this particular purpose and have Color Factory look for that tag to know which files it should route through the channel without applying the SmartColor filter.

 Testing your SmartColor settings on a single image

 To test your SmartColor settings on a single image, select Open Preview Image and locate an image file.
-The SmartColor settings will be applied to the image, and it will be previewed in a separate image window.
+The SmartColor settings will be applied to the image and it will be previewed in a separate image window.
 You can then select the Preview checkbox on the SmartColor settings page to switch SmartColor processing on and off and compare the result.
 You can also drag the sliders to see their effect on the image.

 Is there a recommended way to tune SmartColor?

-Given the complexity of the SmartColor filter, you need to experiment to find the optimal tuning to create the required results.
+Given the complexity of the SmartColor filter, you must experiment to find the optimal tuning to create the required results.
 Generally, we advise doing the initial test runs by adjusting the Overall Enhancement Effect slider and leaving the individual Color & Contrast filters at their default levels.
 If this does not quite produce the required output, you can, for example, increase the individual filter to add more light to shadows, increase the vividness of natural colors, or add some extra contrast.

-The premise of the SmartColor module is that it will not work wonders on pictures that are irreparably bad at the outset, but it will improve relatively good pictures.
+The premise of the SmartColor module is that it will not work wonders on pictures that are irreparably bad pictures at the outset, but it will improve relatively good pictures.